lucascranach/cranach-api/README.md

 * `asc` = ascending order
 * `des` = descending order

+## Search across multiple fields
+The `searchterm` parameter can be used to filter the items across multiple fields.
+The following fields are included in the search:

+## Items filtered over multiple fields
 ## Show Development Data

 To add all available fields to the result set use the `show_data_all=true` parameter within the query string.